shoedler/crossbow/README.md

 ![image](https://user-images.githubusercontent.com/38029550/229280048-fe7a8e31-8cbf-4090-a7f0-4bf0b83814d7.png)

 > In Obsidian a pipe (`|`) inside a link denotes the "display text" of the link.
 This means that the text after the pipe will be shown instead of the link.

+### Temporarily disabling suggestions

+You can temporarily disable suggestions by righ-clicking the crossbow icon of the crossbow view and selecting "Close".
+This will close the sidebar and disable suggestions.
+To re-enable suggestions, just click the crossbow icon in the ribbon again.

 ## Under the hood